debjeet214/Python/Learning/* Difference between TUPLES, LIST, SET.md

 ## Mutability:
 - Lists are mutable, meaning you can change their elements after they have been created.
 You can add, remove, or modify elements in a list.
 - Tuples are immutable, meaning once they are created, their elements cannot be changed.
 You cannot add, remove, or modify elements in a tuple.
+Like an array we can not chnage the length of a tuple.
 - Sets are mutable, but their elements are unique and immutable.
 However, you can add or remove items from a set.

 ## Ordering: